All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 During Fashion Week, discretion and location are paramount.
 Milan’s leading hotels provide both privacy and proximity to key fashion districts such as Brera, Tortona, and the Quadrilatero della Moda.

-Bulgari Hotel Milano offers a secluded garden setting that appeals to designers and executives seeking calm between engagements.
+Bulgari Hotel Milano offers a secluded garden setting that appeals to designers, executives, and international guests seeking calm between engagements.

-Armani Hotel Milano reflects the founder’s minimalist philosophy and attracts guests closely aligned with the brand’s aesthetic.
+Armani Hotel Milano reflects the founder’s minimalist philosophy and remains a natural choice for visitors closely aligned with the brand’s aesthetic.

-Palazzo Parigi Hotel & Grand Spa combines neoclassical elegance with extensive wellness facilities, favoured by long-stay visitors.
+Palazzo Parigi Hotel & Grand Spa combines neoclassical elegance with extensive wellness facilities, making it particularly popular with long-stay guests attending multiple shows and appointments.

-Four Seasons Hotel Milano, set within a former convent, remains a discreet refuge for senior editors and long-standing fashion patrons.
+Four Seasons Hotel Milano, set within a former convent, continues to serve as a discreet refuge for senior editors, luxury clients, and long-standing fashion patrons.

 The Social and Cultural Circuit